eCommerce has provided new opportunities for all kinds of products and businesses, and selling art is one market that's on the rise.

 - Ship it out using the courier service you have selected.

-Packing and shipping framed paintings
+Packing and shipping paintings with a frame

 Materials you will need: